WRF Physics¶

 WRF Planetary Boundary Layer (PBL) Schemes

-There are two different classes of PBL schemes:
+There are two classes of PBL schemes:

-Turbulent kinetic energy prediction schemes, which include the following:
+Turbulent kinetic energy prediction schemes

 MYJ (bl_pbl_physics=2)